DevrMichael/DevrMichael/README.md

 # Hi there!
 I'm Michael 👋
 Welcome to my GitHub!

 My name is Michael and I'm a front-end software developer with over 2000 hours of experience learning web development from Oslo, Norway.
-I started building websites at University in 2015 using Wordpress, but I didn't want my development journey to stop there so I went into front-end development. <br> <br> I am largely a self-taught front-end developer, and have learned through courses, books, videos, and most importantly... through trial-and-error.
+I started building websites at 'Universitetet i Agder' in 2015 using Wordpress, but I didn't want my development journey to stop there so I went into front-end development. <br> <br> I am largely a self-taught front-end developer, and have learned through courses, books, videos, and most importantly... through trial-and-error.
 I have a passion for continous growth in the field and love the feeling of finding a solution to a problem.

 # 🌱 Currently looking for front-end developer work ...